tmonzel/ruby-webdev-boilerplate/README.md

-# Upcoming docker app with 2 services
+# Docker app with 2 services